This section contains answers to some of the questions we are frequently asked about our assignment preparation courses.

 The Campus Kottenforst offers plenty of comfortable seating areas, including a bar and a cosy lounge with an open fire, where you can meet up for a chat with colleagues.
 Or, if you feel the need for exercise after an intensive day of assignment preparation, head out for a walk in the surrounding Kottenforst.

-The Academy’s Media and Information Centre offers plenty of study space and reference material so that you can conduct further research of your own.
-As well as books and periodicals, you will find maps, music, films, course-specific learning materials and entire learning programmes.
-Much of the material is available online.
-You can also submit research requests.
+The Media and Information Centre offers plenty of study space and reference material so that you can conduct further research.
+Beside books and periodicals, you will find maps, music, films, course-specific learning materials and entire learning programmes.

-At our interactive learning stations, you can sharpen your focus, consider other points of view and develop a clearer understanding of how systems relate to each other.
+At our interactive learning stations on the topics of language and safety, you can sharpen your focus, consider other points of view and develop a clearer understanding of how systems relate to each other.
+In the Online Campus, digital content on the sustainable development goals of the 2030 Agenda, feminist development cooperation and the topics of data protection and data security complete our accompanying programmes.

 As well as German, many of our courses are available in English.
-On request, we can also offer training in other languages, such as French, Portuguese and Spanish.
-More information is available in the online description of each course.
+On request, we can offer the country analysis training in the languages French, Portuguese and Spanish.

 Our courses take place digitally on our Online Campus or in person at Campus Kottenforst in Bonn-Röttgen.
 You can find out more about our new training site here.